andresgtn/udacity-ds-capstone/README.md

 4. Create a webapp to serve the model and area summary statistics to users
 5. Serve the model to the user through a webapp

+## Metrics

+I found no specific metrics to automatically test the results of the nearest neighboors algorithm - testing will be done by visually inspecting results and output validity by choosing different inputs from the dataset and determining if the outputs make sense.

 # Analysis

 ## Algorithms and Techniques